trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/adding-metadata.md

 title: "Part 3: Adding metadata"
 authors: Tim McMackin
 last_update:
-  date: 7 May 2024
+  date: 10 May 2024
 ---

 In this part, you configure the metadata for the contract.

 Contract metadata provides details about the contract itself, including its name, description, and what standards it follows.
 This information lets off-chain applications like wallets and block explorers show information about the contract.
-Contracts can also store other information in their metadata, including the code for off-chain views, metadata for tokens, and information about error messages.
+Contracts can also store other information in metadata, including the code for off-chain views and information about error messages.

+Contracts that manage tokens also store metadata about those tokens, including descriptions of the tokens and links to preview media.

-Generally, contracts store their metadata off-chain and include only a link to it in their storage.
+Generally, contracts store their metadata and token metadata off-chain and include only a link to it in their storage.
 Storing the metadata off-chain saves space and makes it easier for off-chain applications to access it.

 ## Storing metadata with IPFS